eeshawn11/DSI33-Project4/README.md

     - Furthermore, this approach demonstrate the benefits in cost savings of **USD460,512** for spray, when compared to Option 1

 Hence, we would recommend pursuing the targeted spraying approach:
-- USD766,280 in total cost for spraying as well as medical costs and productivity loss
+- USD746,227 in total cost for spraying as well as medical costs and productivity loss
-- USD440,459 in cost savings for spray
+- USD460,512 in cost savings for spray as compared to spraying the entire city every week
 - While there are still a few human cases, but knowing this now will help us prepare for severe illnesses ahead of time

 ## Limitations